mementum/cpp17-iterating-problems/src/en/0007-preface.md

 ## Navigating The Code

-The code for the chapters follow the chapter numbering and has this form: `xy-descriptive-text`, where `xy` is a series of two digits that matches the chapter in which the solutions in that folder are developed and shown.
+The code for the chapters follows the chapter numbering and has this form: `xy-descriptive-text`, where `xy` is a series of two digits that matches the chapter in which the solutions in that folder are developed and shown.

 Going inside the folder each solution has also this form: `descriptive-text-ab.cpp`.
 Once again the `ab` placeholder stands for two digits, following the order in which the solutions are presented in the chapter.

 One can test each solution inside the folder with: `make ab`.
-This will compile `descriptive-text-ab.cpp` and execute the binary `descriptive-text-ab` (with `.exe` under *Windows*), feeding it a test case and evaluating the output against the well-known result.
+This will compile `descriptive-text-ab.cpp` and execute the binary `descriptive-text-ab` (with the extension `.exe` under *Windows*), feeding it a test case and evaluating the output against the well-known result.

-Beware: the `Makefile` uses *GNU Make* extensions, to look for files, parse names, generate the tare
+Beware: the `Makefile` uses *GNU Make* extensions, to look for files, parse names, generate the targets, build the solutions, test them and present the results.

 A failed test case will show the expected output, the actual output and the difference of the two.
 This can be forced for positive test cases with `make show ab`.
 If in doubt, just run `make` or `make help` to see the available options (like an obvious `make all` to compile and test all solutions)

-That was for each individual challenge.
-Executing `make xy` from the top directory, will enter the `xy-descriptive-text` directory and compile and test all solutions `make all`.
-At this level a `make all` is also possible to compile and test all the solutions for all the challenges.
+That was it for each individual challenge.
+Executing `make xy` from the top code directory, will enter the `xy-descriptive-text` directory and compile and test all solutions with `make all`.
+At this root level a `make all` is also possible to compile and test all the solutions for all the challenges.

 If you add a new solution following the aforementioned conventions, the `Makefile` will automatically be able to compile and test it.
 That is: `make ij` will work, where `ij` are the digits you will have assigned to your solution with this convention: `xy-descriptive-test/descriptive-test-ij.cpp`.